 North Holland Tour

-Netherlands Bike + Barge Tours
+Netherlands Bike + Boat Tours

 Bike & boat through Northern Holland & the Lake District

-- Prices from€698 Rates
+Prices from€813 Rates

 Overview

-You will bike the flat “polder” landscapes, the North Sea coast, towering sand dunes, long sandy beaches, historic windmills, the island of Texel and the many picturesque harbor towns along the coast of IJsselmeer Lake.
+You will bike the flat “polder” landscapes, the North Sea coast, towering sand dunes, long sandy beaches, historic windmills, the island of Texel, and the many picturesque harbor towns along the coast of IJsselmeer Lake.
 This is a tour not to be missed!

-Each boat has a slightly different itinerary so please be sure to check corresponding itineraries to see what will be highlighted on each boat.
+Each boat has a slightly different itinerary, so please be sure to check corresponding itineraries to see what will be highlighted on each boat.

 Highlights